tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * [panel_components.ipynb](Activities/02-Ins_Dashboard_Components/Solved/panel_components.ipynb)

-Navigate to the 6.3 slides, and highlight the following:
+Go to the slideshow, [[INSERT SECTION HERE]] and highlight the following:

 * Dashboard components are used to create the overall layout and structure of a **Panel** dashboard.
 Dashboard components are what allow media to be rendered on a **Panel** dashboard.

-  * Dashboard components are essential objects that hold/store the content being visualized on the Panel dashboard.
+  * Dashboard components are essential objects that store the content being visualized on the Panel dashboard.

 * Panel dashboards have two main components: **panes** and **panels** (rows, columns, and tabs).

-* **Pane** and **panel** objects work in the same way, in the sense that they wrap around pre-existing objects (plots, text, html).
+* **Pane** and **panel** objects work in the same way, in that they wrap around pre-existing objects (plots, text, html).
 Each specific media type will have a helper function that can be used to convert the content to a Panel object.

 * For example, there is a `panel.pane.Plotly` function that will create a Plotly pane.
 There is also `panel.pane.Markdown`.

 * Each **pane** type has its own set of **Panel** functions and customization attributes (i.e., height, width, etc).